zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-mapper.md

 ## Features

- - Supports multiple database platforms including SQLite, MySQL, and PostgreSQL.
+ - Supports multiple database platforms including SQLite, MySQL, MariaDB, and PostgreSQL.
  - Provides a clean, simple API for mapping data to objects.
  - Generates SQL queries automatically, eliminating the need to write tedious and error-prone SQL by hand.